HenronenGIT/roger-skyline-1/README.md

 ## Prevent port scanning

-> You have to set a protection against scans on your VM’s open ports.
+> You have to set protection against scans on your VM’s open ports.

 ## PSAD